 Early Notables of the Hyhan family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hyhan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hyhan Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Hyhan were among these contributors, for they have been located in early North American records: Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.